justlark/gempost/README.md

 ## Examples

-Running `gempost init` will generate minimal index and post page templates you can use to get started.
-These examples make use of more of the post metadata to provide more rich output.
-You can use these verbatim, or use them as examples to write your own.
+Running `gempost init` will generate minimal index page and post page templates you can use to get started.
+These will probably be fine for most users.

+However, if you want to see more complex examples of what you can do with templates, the examples below make use of more of the post metadata to provide more rich output.
+You can use these templates as-is, or as a guide to write your own.

 - See [examples/index.tera](./examples/index.tera) for an example of an index page template.
 - See [examples/post.tera](./examples/post.tera) for an example of a post page template.

-- See [examples/metadata.yaml](./examples/metadata.yaml) for an example of a sidecar gemlog post metadata file showing all the possible fields.
+Additionally, see [examples/metadata.yaml](./examples/metadata.yaml) for an example of a sidecar gemlog post metadata file showing all the possible fields.

 ## Templates